selfcustody/krux/README.md

 This will make sure that all submodules (and their submodules, etc.) are pulled down and updated.

 ## Install krux and dev tools
-The krux code is a Python package that should be installed with [Poetry](https://python-poetry.org/).
+The krux code is a Python package that should be installed with [Poetry](https://python-poetry.org/) (You can try to install with pip: `pip3 install poetry`).
 ```bash
 poetry install
 ```